mother-type/mother-type.de/README.md

 # Mother Type

-Mother Type is an open-source type foundry dedicated to making typography more accessible.
-We offer a collection of typefaces that are free to use, modify, and distribute under the SIL Open Font License (OFL).
-Our mission is to foster creativity and collaboration within the design community.
+ Mother Type is an open-source type foundry exploring an open model for typefaces that are free to use, modify, and distribute under the SIL Open Font License (OFL).
+Our mission is to foster creativity and collaboration within the type community.

 ## About